-- rinse and soak the chickpeas overnight in enough water.
+- Rinse and soak the chickpeas overnight in enough water.

-- drain and pressure cook the soaked chickpeas with 1 tsp salt and 3 to 4 cups water till they are cooked till soft.
+- Drain and pressure cook the soaked chickpeas with 1 tsp salt and 3 to 4 cups water till they are cooked till soft.

-- drain and keep aside.
+- Drain and keep aside.

-- add the mustard and urad dal.
+- Heat oil in a pan. add the mustard and urad dal.

-- the mustard seeds will crackle and the urad dal will get browned.
+- The mustard seeds will crackle and the urad dal will get browned.

-- they almost take the same time to cook on a low flame.
+- They almost take the same time to cook on a low flame.